Affiliated Computer Services

 - Company Report: Affiliated Computer Services, Inc., Hoovers credit report, accessed August 2013.

-- Xerox Corporation, 2012 Annual Report Financial Highlights, corporate website, accessed August 2013.
+- Xerox Corporation, 2014 Annual Report Shareholder Letter, corporate website, accessed June 2015.

 - United States Securities and Exchange Commission, Affiliated Computer Services, Inc. Form 10-K, corporate securities filing, August 27, 2009.